Introduction to Aeolus

 Downloading the L2B processing software and documentation

-- The Aeolus Level-2B/C processing documentation v3.00 (including the Software Release Note, the Algorithm Theoretical Basis and the Input/Output Data Definitions Interface Control documents) and associated datasets (needed to test the success of the installation) is available for download: Download Aeolus L2B/C documentation
+- The Aeolus Level-2B/C processing documentation v3.20 (including the Software Release Note, the Algorithm Theoretical Basis and the Input/Output Data Definitions Interface Control documents) and associated datasets (needed to test the success of the installation) is available for download: Download Aeolus L2B/C documentation and datasets

 - News on updates to the software, e.g. planned deliveries, is provided here